-As part of the application approved by the Florida Department of Education, the After-School All-Stars (Tampa Bay) 21st CCLC Program proposed to serve an average of 100 students per day of afterschool operation and 40 students per day before school during the 2016-2017 operational year.
-As shown in Table 8-3, the program achieved an overall average of 67.3% of their proposed average daily attendance across all program components.
-More specifically, the program achieved 67% of the proposed average daily attendance (ADA) during the afterschool component and 67.5% of the proposed ADA during the before school component.
-Overall, as demonstrated by submitted data and outlined in Table 8-3, the Florida Department of Education may consider the program at 'high-risk' of not meeting the proposed and funded level of services in terms of student attendance within the afterschool and before school components.
+As shown in Table 8-3, the program achieved an overall average of 82.2% of their proposed average daily attendance across all program components.
+More specifically, the program achieved 56% of the proposed average daily attendance (ADA) in the summer of 2017, 93% of the proposed ADA during the afterschool component, and 97.5% of the proposed ADA during the before school component.
+Overall, as demonstrated by submitted data and outlined in Table 8-3, the Florida Department of Education may consider the program at 'high-risk' of not meeting the proposed and funded level of services in terms of student attendance within the summer component.
 The program is encouraged to work towards increasing enrollment, while also developing a plan to increase the daily attendance of those students already enrolled.
 It may be necessary for the program to consider new projects, new staffing plans, or new strategies to help encourage enrolled students to attend the program more regularly.
 The program may face funding reductions and/or other punitive ramifications from the Florida Department of Education due to the lower-than-expected attendance of 21st CCLC students.
 Table 8-3 provides the average daily attendance for each component by site to assist the program in identifying areas of issue and begin the process of developing plans to increase and/or maintain attendance in the 21st CCLC program.